Catalytic converters: Which vehicles are most at-risk for theft? - NewsBreak

 Hybrids — and Toyota Priuses in particular — are also a “major target” as their converters tend to be less worn than those of traditional automobiles, the NICB said.
 AAA also reported that Priuses carry more “hefty amounts” of precious metals than many other models.

 AAA noted, however, that these types of theft are crimes of opportunity, above all else.
-It only takes minutes for a skilled criminal to remove a converter, and it’s not unheard of for thieves to target an unguarded bus or truck depot and abscond with an entire lot’s worth in just one night.Hyundai, Kia recall vehicles due to fire risk
+It only takes minutes for a skilled criminal to remove a converter, and it’s not unheard of for thieves to target an unguarded bus or truck depot and abscond with an entire lot’s worth in just one night.Teen dies after fall from hotel balcony, police say

 The best way to thwart theft, experts say, is to make your vehicle less desirable or more difficult to target.
 There are several different types of cages or clamps that can be installed by an experienced mechanic, but all vehicle owners should take basic precautions, too.
 Park your car in a locked garage, if you have access to one, or install cameras and motion-sensor lighting in the driveway, the NICB recommends.